afksuspect/Fivem-website/README.md

 # Fivem-website
 Public Free website, should be responsive to anything!
-Please don't contact me for help as it is a free mock-up website
+Please don't contact me for help as it is a free mock-up website Use the READ.me for guidance.

 ---------------------------------------------------------------------------